cyberkallan/Easyhack-CK/README.md

 ## EasY_HaCk
-1. Hack the World using Termux this tool is a developed by sabri.zaki for penetration testing using
+1. Hack the World using Termux this tool is a developed by cyber kallan for penetration testing using
 2. metasploit-framework
 3. sqlmap
 4. nmap